‘Complete cowardice’: Olathe leader wants to delay gay rights vote till after election

 “We’re just asking them to live up to their own standards and do what they say they’re going to do — and politics, ridiculous politics are getting in the way,” said Hoedl, whose teenage son is gay.

-Federal law prohibits discrimination on the basis of sex, race or national origin, but not for being gay.
+Federal law prohibits discrimination on the basis of sex, race or national origin, but not for being gay or transgender.
 States and local municipalities can make their own rule prohibiting it, but neither Kansas nor Olathe have one on the books.

 In Johnson County, Roeland Park, Westwood Hills, Merriam, Prairie Village and Mission have all passed non-discrimination ordinances, although the county’s largest city, Overland Park, has not.
 Overland Park is in the same position as Olathe, where its council announced its support for a state measure addressing LGBTQ+ rights, and it vowed to address the problem if the state did not.